This post continues the series, “The Beast of Revelation Was Zealot-Led Israel.” The introduction and outline to this series can be seen here.

 Source: Mark Mountjoy, New Testament Open University (June 9, 2015)

-Eleazar ben Simon was killed by John Levi’s forces on April 14, AD 70, just as the Roman general Titus began his siege.
+Eleazar ben Simon was tricked and defeated by John Levi’s forces in mid-April AD 70, just as the Roman general Titus began his siege.
 This happened at the Feast of Unleavened Bread.
 Eleazar opened the gates to the inner court of the temple

 “and admitted such of the people as were desirous to worship God into it.
 But John made use of this festival as a cloak for his treacherous designs, and armed the most inconsiderable of his own party, the greater part of whom were not purified, with weapons concealed under their garments, and sent them with great zeal into the temple, in order to seize upon it; which armed men, when they were gotten in, threw their garments away, and presently appeared in their armor… These followers of John also did now seize upon this inner temple, and upon all the warlike engines therein, and then ventured to oppose Simon.
 And thus that sedition, which had been divided into three factions, was now reduced to two” (Wars 5.3.1).